 Although the NH&UFS and UFMP are each stand-alone documents with their own Implementation Guides, effective implementation of this Strategy will require the funding and implementation of both.
-This allocation of funds is a cost-effective and necessary investment in Mississauga's sustainability.
-This investment is in recognition that the City's continued growth and economic development are reliant on and enhanced by a healthy Natural Heritage System and Urban Forest, both within the city and beyond, and will help ensure the physical and mental well-being of the community, while also helping Mississauga mitigate and adapt to climate change.
+Allocation of the required funds will be a cost-effective investment into Mississauga's sustainability that will help ensure the physical and mental well-being of the community for the long term.